The Lacquered and Fabric Covered Pinnacle probably comes from a canopy

 Description

-The Pinnacle Lacquered and Fabric-Covered likely originates from a canopy consisting of a turned and carved wooden core, then covered with fabric with the application of cotton fringes.
+Pinnacle Lacquered and Fabric-covered probably originates from a canopy consisting of a turned and carved wooden core, then covered with fabric with cotton fringe appliqué.
 Signs of woodworm.
 Modern base.
 Italy 1700.

-Classicist furniture is the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture meant to literally ooze glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+During this period, mythology and ancient times also inspired designs, with supports and legs taking animal forms.

-Lion's paws, eagle heads – this is a common sight in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-It is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French craftsmen, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details